formiel/word2vec/README.md

 Note: currently only skip-gram with negative sampling is implemented.
 CBOW and more advanced features will be added in the future.

-# Running the code

-The code is run in the terminal using the following syntax:
+The code is run in the terminal using the following syntax.

 ## Train the model
 In the train mode, running the below line will train using the training corpus and save